wireapp/brand/writing/index.md

 weight: 5
 ---

-The way we look and sound on the outside is as important as the sophisticated technology we have on the inside, so we’ve created these guidelines to help you develop content that speaks with a Wire “voice” and follows our style.
+These guidelines will help you to create clear and consistent content that speaks with a Wire “voice” and follows our writing style.

 <p class="lead">
   Humble and friendly. <br>